raspberrypilearning/cyoa-web/en/step_1.md

 ## Introduction

-In this project, you will use your previous knowledge of creating web pages to make a cool choose your own adventure story with hyperlinks!
+Link webpages together to make a cool choose your own adventure story!

 ### What you will make

 --- no-print ---
-This is a very simple example choose your own adventure story titled *The Magic Library*.
+This choose your own adventure story is titled *The Magic Library*.
 Navigate through some of the options in the story and see how it works!

+Can you find your way to the treasure?

 <div>
   <iframe src="https://trinket.io/embed/html/4cfbe71ae4" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>